alvistack/docker-node/README.md

 ## Versioning

-The `latest` tag matches the most recent version of this repository.
-Thus using `alvistack/node:latest` or `alvistack/node` will ensure you are running the most up to date version of this image.
+The `latest` tag matches the most recent [GitHub Release](https://github.com/alvistack/docker-node/releases) of this repository.
+Thus using `alvistack/node:latest` or `alvistack/node` will ensure you are running the most up to date stable version of this image.

+Other tags are rolling release rebuild by [Travis](https://travis-ci.org/alvistack/docker-node) in weekly basis.
+Thus using these tags will ensure you are running the latest packages provided by the base image project.

 ## License